joehawkens/data-structures-tutorial/1-Queue.md

 ## [Example]:
 ### Let's see what this looks like with an example problem.

 ### Scenario: The IT department at BYUI needs a software application that lets them recieve help desk tickets from locations around campus in real time.
-You want to ensure that each ticket is served in the order they are recieved, so you decide to implement the Queue data strucutre into the design...
+You want to ensure that each ticket is served in the order they are recieved, so you decide to implement the Queue data structure into the design...
 ```
 tickets = []